samuel-me/Projects/README.md

-# A list of all my Machine Learning Projects
+# A list of some Machine Learning Projects